atfcreative/sunset-space-client/README.md

 > jQuery incompatible with React.
 > Heroku!!!

+#### Wins
+> Step-by-step...was able to move forward by breaking into small bite-size chunks.
+> Learned React!
+First working full stack app!
+> From the ground up, not a tutorial!
+> Tamed the Heroku beast!

 #### THANK YOU
-To everyone, especially Kenny and Brock!
+To everyone, especially the instructors- Kenny and Brock!